-An alternative for towing a 4x4 vehicle is to:
+An alternative for towing a 4x4 vehicle (with gasoline engine only) with a manual 4WD system is to:

-- put the transfer case in neutral.
-On manual 4WD systems, put the 4WD shift lever in N (Neutral); on electronic shift on the fly 4WD systems, press the 2WD portion of the 4WD control. - unlock the front hub locks (refer to Four wheel drive [4WD] Operation [if equipped] in the Driving chapter). - lift the rear wheels of the vehicle using a wheel lift or a sling belt with T-hooks.
+- put the transfer case in neutral, then put the 4WD shift lever in N (Neutral). - unlock the front hub locks (refer to Four wheel drive [4WD] Operation [if equipped] in the Driving chapter). - lift the rear wheels of the vehicle using a wheel lift or a sling belt with T-hooks.